NetComposer/nktranscoder/README.md

 * `InputFileId` is the id of the input file, to be read from Netcomposer's S3 file store.
 * `OutputFileId` is the file id for the result from the the transcoding process, to be written to Netcomposer's S3 file store.
+* `Pid` is the Erlang process that owns the transcoding process.

 ## Receiving video transcoding events

 In the above example, `callback` is an Erlang module (M), function (F) and arguments (A) tuple where to notify transcodings events to.
-The specified list of arguments will be merged with the event data received from the transcoder provider.
-This is so that the application code can correlate transcoder events to the appropriate job.
+The specified list of arguments will be merged with the event data (Status, Pid and ExtraInfo), received from the transcoder provider.
+This is so that the application code can correlate transcoder events to the appropriate job request.

 If for example we call the transcoding with: